kj0306/Assignment_fetch/README.md

 This repository contains the solution for the Fetch Rewards Coding Exercise.
 Demonstrated how to work with unstructured JSON data, transform it into a structured relational model, generate SQL queries to answer business questions, identify data quality issues, and communicate findings with stakeholders.

-**Note**: The entire methodology and process followed for this exercise is thoroughly explained in the `methodology.docs` file.
+**Note**: The entire methodology and process followed for this exercise is thoroughly explained in the `methodology.pdf` file.
 Please refer to that document for a detailed explanation of each step.

 ## Exercise Breakdown